Seneca-ICTOER/OSM620v1/docs/Labs/lab6.md

 5. Delete any folders inside the VM disk directory, *Virtual Hard Disks*: **C:\ProgramData\Microsoft\Windows\Hyper-V\Virtual Hard Disks/`vm folders`**
 6. Shut down *srv1*.

-## Investigation 4: Convert srv2 to AD DC1
+## Investigation 4: Promote srv2 to AD DC1

 In this investigation, we're going to promote *srv2* to an **Active Directory Domain Controller**.
 As the first Core machine, we have to do this purely from the command line with PowerShell.